MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |Tif |8 |Tif content type |
 |UnknownFutureValue |9 |For future-proofing, following MSGraph evolvable enums.
 All new enums will be added below this one until major API version change. |

+#### Content

-**Content**: Value of the content property of the item.
+Value of the content property of the item.
 This will be used to render search results.

 |Property |Type |Description |
 |:----------|:-------------|:----------|
 |contentType |ContentType |Type of the content |
 |contentValue |string |Value of the content property |

+#### CrawlCheckpoint

-**CrawlCheckpoint**: Checkpoint to mark the crawl progress.
+Checkpoint to mark the crawl progress.
 It is an identifier to mark which item was crawled last.
 This will be saved by the platform and checkpoint from last successful item batch will be used for resuming crawl in case of failures or crash.
 The platform will send the checkpoint in GetCrawlStream API.

 |Property |Type |Description |
 |:----------|:-------------|:----------|